Schunter

-Schunter (/de/) is a river in Lower Saxony, Germany.
+The Schunter (/de/) is a river in Lower Saxony, Germany.
 It has a length of 58 km and is a right tributary of the Oker.

 Etymology

 The river was first mentioned as Schuntra in a 781 deed.
 The name may be of Slavic origin as sukątora means "with many turns" or “meandering.”
 The name underwent a number of changes throughout its recorded history.
 In 803, documents show it being called "Scuntra."
 In the late 10th century, it was called "Scuntera" and in the early 11th century it was mentioned as "Scuntre."
 Mid-17th century documents show a spelling of "Scunter" and then in 1755, it became known as "Schunter."

 History

-In the middle of the 18th Century, Duke Karl I ordered that the Schunter be made navigable up to the town of Frellstedt.
-This would make all but about 6 km navigable.
+In the middle of the 18th century, Duke Karl I ordered that the Schunter be made navigable up to the town of Frellstedt.
+This would make all but about 6 km of the river navigable.
 Much of the original meandering nature was replaced with straightaways with the help of dikes.
 Its clear spring waters formerly supplied the paper mills of Räbke.
 In the 18th century it was also used for timber rafting of logs harvested in the Elm range.